Power Bicycle

 Reliability

-They develop friction drive bicycle engines from high revving, brush cutter / chain saw motors.
-They are less reliable than purpose-built 50cc, 80cc, or 100cc bicycle motors.
+Friction drive motors re-purpose high revving, brush cutter / chain saw parts.
+They are, typically, less reliable than purpose-built 50cc, 80cc, or 100cc bicycle motors.

 Conclusion

-If you are building a motorized bicycle, you will find that there can be a large variance in performance of one brand bicycle motor over the same product from another manufacturer.
+If you are building a motorized bicycle, there can be a large variance in performance of one brand bicycle motor over the same product from another manufacturer.

-Whatever your choice of bicycle engine kit, motorized bicycles are great fun, cheap, useful, and environmentally friendly.
+Whatever your choice, bicycle engine kits are great fun, cheap, useful, and environmentally friendly.